djsuperchief/windows_to_linux/README.md

 ## Overview

 I have made the decision to not upgrade to Windows 11 (for my own reasons) and will be left with few options.
 I want to document all the things that I am doing to migrate over to Linux with any potential gotchas, hardware issues and workarounds so that someone else may benefit from this.
 I will do my best to document as I go but a few things may get lost.

+## Notable Differences Between Linux And Windows
+- Machine boots faster
+- Runs cooler
+- Less memory consumed
+- Games experience, in a lot of cases, better FPS than Windows (not in all instances)
+- Steam games that "run on Linux" filter does not exlude any games in my library

 ## Use Case
 On my main machine I use it for light MS Office bits, development, gaming and music production.